Closed symmetric monoidal structures on the category of graphs: The category of graphs

 We write $I_n$ to represent the graph in this category with $n + 1$ vertices connected in a line, as seen in Figure 1.

 We also write $C_n$ to represent the cyclic graph on $n$ vertices, and $K_n$ to represent the complete graph on $n$ vertices.

 Note that by this definition, we are in the same case as with \cref{Prop: monoidal as kan extensions}, as $\Graph$ is a reflective subcategory of $\Set^{\mathbb{G}^\op}$.
 The reflector in this case takes a marked multigraph to the graph obtained by removing instances of multiple edges between two vertices, and replacing them with only a single edge.
-Also see that $\yo$ factors through $\Graph$ as in \cref{Prop: monoidal as kan extensions} by the following proposition: